goadesign/examples/form_encoding/README.md

 go generate
 ```

-> *Note*: `go get` displays an error because it cannot find the pagkage `github.com/goadesign/examples/form_encoding/app` - this is expected as this package is generated and not committed.
+> *Note*: `go get` displays an error because it cannot find the package `github.com/goadesign/examples/form_encoding/app` - this is expected as this package is generated and not committed.
 The error can be safely ignored.

 ## Running the Example